Skip to content

 You can get a map online right here or ask for a “park paper” when you arrive at the park’s Visitor Center.

 If you’re planning on camping at Devil’s Lake State Park, it’s important to make reservations well in advance.
 Reservations can be made up to 11 months ahead, and many people take advantage of this.
 As a result, the campgrounds are often full on weekends and during the week as well.
-It’s also worth noting that there are no walk-in sites available, so planning ahead is crucial.
+It’s also worth noting that there are no walk-in sites available, so planning is crucial.

 Click here for complete Devil’s Lake State Park camping information.